fperezgamonal/faldoi-ipol/README.md

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

 # FALDOI-IPOL
-Stems from the basic [FALDOI: A New Minimization Strategy for Large Displacement Variational Optical Flow][1] by Roberto P. Palomares, Enric Meinhardt-Lopis, Coloma Ballester and Gloria Haro algorithm and aims to add occlusion estimation to several energy functionals and optimise the code to be published on the [IPOL journal](http://www.ipol.im/) with an interactive demo.
+Stems from the basic [FALDOI: A New Minimization Strategy for Large Displacement Variational Optical Flow][1] by Roberto P. Palomares, Enric Meinhardt-Lopis, Coloma Ballester and Gloria Haro algorithm and provides a sped-up optimizationwhich is published on the [IPOL journal](http://www.ipol.im/) with an interactive demo, source code and supplementary materials and tools available openly.
+In the future, we intend to add occlusion estimation to several energy functionals, aside from the one available (TVL1).

 ## Paper(s) and citation
 If you use FALDOI, please cite *any* of the following papers: